"Your AI, My Shell": Demystifying Prompt Injection Attacks on Agentic AI Coding Editors: Problem Formulation

 \subsection{Threat Model}

 \textit{\textbf{Attackers' Goal: }} The attacker's goal is to insert attack payloads $\mathcal{P}_{payload}$ into external resources $R$ that developers may import into their IDE workspaces.
-So the agentic AI coding editor executes unauthorized terminal commands $\mathcal{P}_{cmd}$ during users' coding tasks.
+The agentic AI coding editor executes unauthorized terminal commands $\mathcal{P}_{cmd}$ during users' coding tasks.
 When AI editors ignore $\mathcal{P}_{payload}$ or refuse to run $\mathcal{P}_{cmd}$, the attack is considered unsuccessful.

 \textit{\textbf{Attackers' Capability: }} We assume that attackers can modify external resources $R$ (e.g., online coding rule files), but attackers cannot directly access the developers' local machines or IDE environments.
 Attackers can influence the AI coding editor's behavior only through the carefully crafted prompts $\mathcal{P}_{payload}$ embedded in $R$.
 Also, we assume developers have granted their AI coding editors permission to execute terminal commands autonomously without additional user confirmation.
-This assumption reflects common practice, as developers frequently request to auto-execute commands for higher productivity~\cite{cursorforum2,cursorforum_1}.
+This assumption reflects common practice, as developers frequently enable auto-execute of commands for higher productivity~\cite{cursorforum2,cursorforum_1, vscodeissue2025}.
+We use this configuration to enable large-scale automated evaluation.
+In practice, attacks can still succeed without auto-approval.
+Attackers can exploit vulnerabilities that execute before trust dialogs appear~\cite{cve202562222, cve202565099}, or trick agents into writing malicious scripts as demonstrated in Section~\ref{sec:defenses}.